Nipun-Mobcoder/redis_pubsub/README.md

 # redis_pubsub

-Follow these steps to get the application running locally.
+Redis_Playground is not part of pubsub it's a standalone program which implements some basic things redis performs Follow these steps to get the application running locally.

 ### 1. Clone the Repository